bjpirt/shutter-tester/README.md

 - [ ] Enable different "runs" to be stored and compared so you can see progression when adjusting
 - [ ] Add exposure measurement with light to frequency sensor
 - [ ] Investigate reflective measurement from front of camera for e.g. Barnack Leicas
+- [ ] Investigate using an analog photodiode instead of a binary sensor